Anshc22/Game-price-checker/client/README.md

 - **Backend:** Node.js, Express.js
 - **Scraping:** Puppeteer (headless Chrome), Cheerio
 - **Other:** Excel parsing (for movie catalog), Python (for IMDB heatmap), and more

 ---

-## Recent Improvements

-- **Backend:**
-  - Unified scraping logic for all stores: robust extraction of title, price, image, and link from search results.
-  - Improved price extraction and currency conversion (USD to INR where needed).
-  - Added realistic HTTP headers and explicit waits for more reliable scraping.
-  - Debug logging for image extraction and result counts.
-  - G2A scraping logic implemented but currently disabled due to anti-bot issues.
-- **Frontend:**
-  - Increased product/game image size by 30% for better visibility.
-  - Table cells and images are now properly sized and centered.
-  - Added a blue arrow button to collapse/expand the filter sidebar with smooth animation.
-  - Store filter counts update dynamically based on search results.

----